-The Rutgers SHRP-EOF program administers a summer program and an academic year program designed to ensure academic success of each student.
+The Rutgers SHRP EOF program administers the following programs which are designed to ensure academic success of each student:

 Whether students are returning to school after a long absence or have recently completed high school the EOF Summer Program is especially designed to make the adjustment to college easier.

 The six-week program begins in late June/early July and ends the first week of August.
 The Summer Program provides small group instruction, tutoring, counseling, and motivational workshops.
 Students have the opportunity to strengthen their skills in the areas of anatomy/physiology, mathematics, chemistry and writing.

 Funding for the Summer Program is provided for all students who are eligible to participate.
 Students receive books, supplies and a weekly stipend.